 Because each type of hemophilia requires a different therapy, accurate diagnosis is essential.

 Hemophilia can be very successfully managed by simply replacing the deficient clotting factor.
-Therapy can be either “on demand” – the treatment of active bleeding, or “prophylactic” – regular maintenance of clotting factor levels to prevent bleeding (1).
-Before the development of treatment, the life expectancy of boys with hemophilia was drastically reduced.
-Now, in developed countries where these factors are readily available, the life expectancy of males suffering from hemophilia is essentially the same as for males in the general population.
+Therapy can be either “on demand” – the treatment of active bleeding, or “prophylactic” – regular treatments to maintain adequate levels of clotting factor to prevent bleeding.1 Before the development of effective treatment, the life expectancy of boys with hemophilia was drastically reduced.
+Now, in developed countries where these factor treatments are readily available, the life expectancy of males suffering from hemophilia is essentially the same as for males in the general population.

 Plasminogen Deficiency Type 1

 Plasminogen deficiency type 1 is an ultra-rare genetic condition associated with inflamed growths on the mucous membranes.2 It is characterized by a deficiency of a protein in the blood called plasminogen, which causes the formation of fibrin-rich, ligneous pseudomembranous lesions on mucous membranes that can impair normal tissue and organ function.3 The most common clinical finding is ligneous conjunctivitis, a condition of the eyes marked by redness and subsequent formation of pseudomembranes that progress to white, yellow-white or red thick masses with a wood-like consistency that replace the normal mucosa.2 Untreated, plasminogen deficiency can lead to blindness, to life-threatening airway obstruction, or can impair the function of almost every organ.
 There are two types of plasminogen deficiency: “plasminogen deficiency type 1” can become symptomatic.
 Patients present with no or very little plasminogen.
 This leads to reduced fibrin clearance in lesions on mucous membranes.4,5 So far, it seems that patients with plasminogen deficiency type 2 are not symptomatic.